Children's Theatre: Techniques and Practicum

 Note: May not be taken for credit after completion of TH 4313 or equivalent.

-Theatre History IV -- 1960 to the Present
+Theatre History II: Late 18th Century to the Present

 A study of European and American theatre during the last four decades of the twentieth century, including movements such as postmodernism, political/didactic theatre, feminist theatre, neorealism, new comedy, and collective creation, and playwrights such as Mamet, Wilson, Stoppard, Shepard, Churchill, Henley, Simon, Rabe, Havel, and Fugard.